cndreisbach/dreisbach.us/content/about.md

 ### I'm Clinton, and this is my personal website.

 I'm a software developer and educator in Durham, NC.
-I am an academic director at [The Iron Yard](https://www.theironyard.com/).
+I am a co-founder and the CTO of [Momentum Learning](http://momentumlearn.com/).

 I specialize in Python, JavaScript, Clojure, and Racket, but I'm a polyglot and don't much care what language I'm working in as long as it's right for the problem.
 I'm really interested in spending some time with Perl 6, R, and Common Lisp in the future.